Führerbunker: Post-war events

+As part of a disinformation campaign, the Soviets alleged that Hitler escaped or died by poison while maintaining secrecy about their investigation.
+In May 1946, the Soviet Ministry of Internal Affairs tasked forensicist Piotr Semenovsky with investigating the scene, although it had by then already been contaminated by numerous individuals.
+In the bunker study, Semenovsky observed blood stains on the sofa and possibly traces of blood on the wall.
+He also found blood in some corridors and spurts of blood on the upper walls of the stairwell leading to the emergency exit.
+The forensicist concluded these were the result of Hitler's body, wrapped in a blanket, being carried outside for burning.
+Semenovsky surmised that the blanket became blood-soaked in the process.

 The outer ruins of both Chancellery buildings were levelled by the Soviets between 1945 and 1949 as part of an effort to destroy the landmarks of Nazi Germany.
 A detailed interior site investigation by the Soviets, including measurements, took place on 16 May 1946.
 Thereafter, the bunker largely survived, although some areas were partially flooded.
 In December 1947, the Soviets tried to blow up the bunker, but only the separation walls were damaged.
 In 1959, the East German government began a series of demolitions of the Chancellery, including the bunker.
 Because it was near the Berlin Wall, the site was undeveloped and neglected until 1988–89.
 During extensive construction of residential housing and other buildings on the site, work crews uncovered several underground sections of the old bunker complex; for the most part these were destroyed.
 Other parts of the Chancellery underground complex were uncovered, but these were ignored, filled in, or resealed.